 Kelly holds a B.A. in Spanish from Spelman College, a J.D. from the Howard University School of Law and an LL.M., with a specialization in International Law, from Berkeley Law (2014) and is a member of the California, Georgia, and Maryland state bar associations.

-Kelly Woolfolk is teaching the following courses in Spring 2022:
+Kelly Woolfolk is teaching the following courses in Fall 2022:

 Courses During Other Semesters